suchmememanyskill/CssLoader-ThemeDb/README.md

 }
 ```

+# Support
-If you need any help submitting a theme, [i have a discord server where you can ask for help](https://discord.gg/aH9rsuP)
+If you need any help creating or submitting a theme, [we have a Discord server where you can ask for help](https://discord.gg/aH9rsuP).